1 SCOPE AND OBJECTIVES OF THE POLICY

-HKScan has made preparations for exceptional situations concerning its communications by instructing its proper personnel.
+HKScan has made preparations for exceptional communications situations by instructing its proper personnel.
 The Company has also prepared a crisis communications plan that specifies the principles and responsibilities of HKScan's communications during crisis situations.

-The EVP Corporate Communications is responsible for the management of the Company's crisis communications.
+The SVP Communications is responsible for the management of the Company's crisis communications.

 9.5 Interpretations and Deviations

 The CEO is responsible for the supervision and interpretation of the Company's disclosure policy.
-The CEO and the EVP Corporate Communications of HKScan give further instructions regarding the execution of the disclosure policy.
+The CEO and the SVP Communications of HKScan give further instructions regarding the execution of the disclosure policy.

 In individual cases, for cogent reasons and within the limits of applicable laws and regulations, the CEO is entitled to deviate from the disclosure policy.